 Sal considers himself relatively healthy and active wants people to know that having a heart attack does not feel the same for everyone.
 “I wasn’t experiencing crushing chest pain so I wasn’t too worried.
 Knowing what I know now, I’m beyond thankful for my wife for taking me to Mercy and to the doctors and nurses for ultimately saving my life.”

 Sal cannot wait to get back to work because he says he “has too much time to spare”, and, more importantly, back on the lanes to bowl his heart out!
-While Dr. Yadav has not cleared him to bowl, the team surprised Sal with a set of inflatable bowling pins, which are right up his alley while he fully recovers.
+Although not yet cleared to bowl, the team surprised Sal with a set of inflatable bowling pins, which are right up his alley while he fully recovers.

 Catholic Health offers nationally recognized heart and vascular care programs at St. Francis Heart Center.
 Now available at more locations, St. Francis Heart Center gives the community access to comprehensive cardiac care—from preventive care to cardiac surgery—no matter where one lives on Long Island.
 In addition to Mercy, the St. Francis Heart Center has already expanded its nationally recognized cardiovascular expertise to Good Samaritan University Hospital in West Islip, St. Catherine of Siena Hospital in Smithtown and coming soon to St. Joseph Hospital in Bethpage.

-For more information about cardiac and vascular care at Catholic Health, visit https://www.chsli.org/heart-vascular-care.
+Get more information about cardiac and vascular care at Catholic Health.

 Call 866-MY-LI-DOC (866-695-4362) to find a Catholic Health physician near you.